Skip to Main Content

 Download Curriculum Vitae

-Originally from Lima, Peru, Dr. La Hoz received his bachelor's degree in biology and his medical degree at the Universidad Peruana Cayetano Heredia (UPCH), graduating at the top of his medical school class.
-He completed internal medicine residency training and an infectious diseases fellowship at the University of Alabama at Birmingham.
-His training included a year dedicated to the immunocompromised host.
+Originally from Lima, Peru, Dr. La Hoz earned his bachelor’s degree in biology and medical degree from Universidad Peruana Cayetano Heredia (UPCH), graduating at the top of his class.
+He completed his internal medicine residency and infectious diseases fellowship at the University of Alabama at Birmingham, where he also spent a dedicated year focusing on the immunocompromised host.

-In 2017, he became a Fellow of the American Society of Transplantation (FAST) due to his commitment to the field of transplantation and outstanding service to the society, and in 2019, he became a Fellow of the Infectious Diseases Society of America (FIDSA).
-Additionally, he has been an At Large Member of the Organ Procurement Transplantation Network/United Network of Organ Sharing Ad Hoc Disease Transmission Advisory Committee since 2016.
-He served as the Chair of the Committee from 2020 to 2022.
-Furthermore, since 2022, he has served as the Co-Chair of the American Society of Transplantation Infectious Diseases Community of Practice.
+In 2017, Dr. La Hoz was recognized as a Fellow of the American Society of Transplantation (FAST) for his commitment to the field of transplantation and his outstanding service to the society.
+His achievements were further acknowledged in 2019 when he was named a Fellow of the Infectious Diseases Society of America (FIDSA).
+From 2016 to 2022, he served as an At-Large Member of the Organ Procurement and Transplantation Network/United Network for Organ Sharing (OPTN/UNOS) Ad Hoc Disease Transmission Advisory Committee, including a term as Chair of the Committee from 2020 to 2022.
+Since 2024, he has served as Chair of the American Society of Transplantation Infectious Diseases Community of Practice.

 Dr. La Hoz’s interests outside of medicine include his family and friends, cooking, traveling, sailing, and exploring the Dallas area.